Special Servicing Deals Anticipate Imminent Commercial Real Estate Crisis

 Current efforts by Farkas and his investment entities appear to be aimed at participating in collectivized risks for those who hold bond investment in commercial real estate.
 Some critics of the deal argue that Farkas might try to artificially depress the values of properties according to the WSJ story.

-Firms like Centerline, that experts call “special servicers,” will play a prominent role in managing the risks when commercial real estate loans begin to experience high rates of default.
+Firms like Centerline, that experts call “special servicers,” will play a prominent role in managing the risks when commercial real estate loans begin to experience high rates of default – unlike the indivisual cash loan sector which remains on same rates, as stated here.
 This is something that government groups have warned may happen in 2011 and beyond.
 If a trend in defaulting on commercial spaces like warehouses, storefronts, strip malls, and larger commercial spaces does occur, everyone will be looking at how to use existing real estate law to prop up deals on behalf of America’s communities to avoid a much larger and more painful decline.